The Parable of the Sower explained – which soil are you like?

 The Parable of the Sower Explained

-Jesus used the Parable of the Sower (Parable of the Four Soils) to teach people that there are different ways we can approach spiritual growth, but there is only one way that will produce fruitful growth to a true, beautiful, and lasting spiritual journey with God.
+Jesus used the Parable of the Sower (Parable of the Four Soils) to teach people that there is only one path that will produce fruitful growth to a true, beautiful, and lasting spiritual journey with God.

-That is, planting the seed in good, fertile soil and then nurturing it with water, sunshine, and nutrients.
+That is, planting your seed of faith in good, fertile soil and then nurturing it.

 Parable of the Sower in the Bible Meaning